chralmli/css-frameworks-ca/README.md

-# css-frameworks-ca

 # IronCrew Social Media App - CSS Frameworks CA
 ## About IronCrew

 IronCrew is a social media platform designed specifically for fitness enthusiasts and gym-goers.
-Our app connects like-minded individuals, allowing them to share their workout experiences, fitness tips, and motivational stories.
+This app connects like-minded individuals, allowing them to share their workout experiences, fitness tips, and motivational stories.

 ### Key Features